Making the breastfeeding decision

 The NHS recommends exclusive breastfeeding for the first 6 months of your baby’s life.
 Even when your baby moves on to solid food, breast milk will continue to offer benefits.

 Breastfeeding is good for mum too

-Doctors say breastfeeding is also beneficial to mothers, with both long and short term benefits.
+Doctors say breastfeeding is also beneficial to mothers, with both long- and short-term benefits.

-In the short term, breastfeeding increases the production of oxytocin, a hormone that not only encourages milk production, but also helps a mother feel more relaxed and calm.
+In the short-term, breastfeeding increases the production of oxytocin, a hormone that not only encourages milk production, but also helps a mother feel more relaxed and calm.

 Studies also show that the effect of breastfeeding hormones on the uterus may help reduce a mother's risk of postpartum haemorrhage (massive uterine bleeding).
-Nursing may even help protect some women from postnatal depression.
+Breastfeeding may even help protect some women from postnatal depression.